Best Supplements for Perimenopause That Actually Help

 Here's the part that matters: most women are deficient, and you can't guess your level from sun exposure or diet alone.
 Get tested.
 A serum 25-hydroxyvitamin D level of 50 to 70 ng/mL is the range most functional medicine doctors aim for, though standard labs often define "normal" as anything above 30.
 Anything below 30 is a real deficiency that warrants aggressive supplementation.

-I take 4,000 IU of D3 with K2 daily.
+A typical protocol is 4,000 IU of D3 with K2 daily.
 K2 is important because it directs calcium to your bones rather than your arteries, which becomes relevant as bone density becomes a concern in the decade around menopause.
 Take it with fat for absorption (breakfast with eggs or avocado works).

 Creatine, Yes, Really